microsoft/ApplicationInsights-node.js/README.md

 ﻿# Application Insights for Node.js

 [Node](http://nodejs.org/) is a popular, lightweight platform for building fast and scalable network applications.
 This project extends Application Insights API surface to support Node.js.
 [Application Insights](http://msdn.microsoft.com/en-us/library/dn481095.aspx) is a service that allows developers to keep their application available, performing and succeeding.
-This node module will automatically send request telemetry and exceptions and logs for requests to the Application Insights service where they can be visualized in the [Azure Portal](https://portal.azure.com/).
+This node module will automatically send request telemetry, exceptions and logs for requests to the Application Insights service where they can be visualized in the [Azure Portal](https://portal.azure.com/).

 ## Set-Up
 Access to the source code is available from [GitHub](https://github.com/Microsoft/AppInsights-node.js).